 With 15 years of information technology (IT) security experience, Dennis Hayson Wong manages the IT Security team at McGill University.
 His team is involved in the development and implementation of the portfolio of cyber security programs at the institution.
 An enthusiast of all things IT related and a desire to tinker and dive into the inner workings of systems and process, Dennis strives to solve problems and drive technical and cultural change within IT operations.

 David Auclair is a Security Architect for CanSSOC, where he focuses on building and integrating the technology stack, as well as building analysis and automation.
-He was formerly with U of T as part of their security team, responsible for building security sensors, automated log analysis and response capabilities, in addition to forensic investigations, vulnerability management and other responsibilities.
+He was formerly with the University of Toronto as part of their security team, responsible for building security sensors, automated log analysis and response capabilities, in addition to forensic investigations, vulnerability management and other responsibilities.

 Axel Schulz provides security expertise and advice to higher education institutions across Canada and helps deliver the CanSSOC Threat Feed service.
 Axel’s previous experience in the security sector includes working with multiple branches of the federal government, provincial governments and large Canadian banks.
 In his past role as Client Incident Lead, he was a member of the Information Security Management System (ISMS) Steering Committee responsible for securing and maintaining the ISO 27000 series of certifications, running vulnerability management and leading a Security Operations Centre team through 24/7/365 incident management.
 He holds both the CISSP and CSAP certifications.